WASdev/ci.docker/README.md

 ## Container images

-* Our recommended set uses Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
-They are available from [IBM Container Registry](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-liberty).
+* Our recommended set uses Red Hat's Universal Base Image (UBI) as the Operating System and are re-built daily.
+They are available from [IBM Container Registry (ICR)](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-liberty).
+We stronly recommend to use the images in ICR.
+Unlike Docker Hub, pulls from ICR are not rate limited.
 * Another set, using Ubuntu as the Operating System can be found on [Docker Hub](https://hub.docker.com/_/websphere-liberty).
 These are re-built automatically anytime something changes in the layers below.

 ## Building an application image